cxr00/cxr/cxr/state/readme/state.md

     print("right")
 ```

 Now, depending on whether a specific key is pressed, a different output will be printed.
 If no key is pressed, then nothing is printed.
-It should also be noted that the first state that we add becomes the default state, so we started by adding neutral.
+It should also be noted that the first state that we add becomes the starting state, so we started by adding neutral.

 In addition to a controller, we can add additional checks to StateManagers: